Browse our services:

 The loss or theft abroad of a U.S. passport should be reported immediately to the local police and the nearest U.S. Embassy or Consulate.
 If you are the victim of a crime while overseas, in addition to reporting to local police, please contact the nearest U.S. Embassy or Consulate for assistance.
 The Embassy/Consulate staff can, for example, assist you to find appropriate medical care, to contact family members or friends, and explain how funds could be transferred.

 Although the investigation and prosecution of the crime is solely the responsibility of local authorities, consular officers can help you to understand the local criminal justice process and to find an attorney if needed.
-Under French law, compensation is available to victims of crime committed on French soil.
-(See our information on Victims of Crime.)
+Under French law, compensation is available to victims of crime committed on French soil under certain circumstances.
+To learn about resources in the U.S., including possible compensation, see our information on Victims of Crime.

 MEDICAL FACILITIES AND HEALTH INFORMATION: